emmetio/emmet-docs/src/documents/index.html.md

 ---
 # Emmet — the essential toolkit for web-developers #

-Emmet (previously known as _Zen Coding_) is a web-developer’s toolkit that can greatly improve your HTML & CSS workflow:
+Emmet is a web-developer’s toolkit that can greatly improve your HTML & CSS workflow:

 <textarea class="movie-def">
 &lt;!doctype html&gt;